 Recipe Testers’ Reviews

 I did find that I wanted to put the eggs in the pan to wipe up all the garlicky olive oil.
 So I did.
-It was good on the lettuce, though I have to admit, it was even better eaten straight out of the pan right off the spoon.
+It was good on the lettuce, though I must admit, it was even better eaten straight out of the pan right off the spoon.

 Mushrooms would be a great addition to this.
 Also, I usually throw out a couple of the yolks in the interest of lowering my cholesterol intake.
 I didn’t do it this time, but I think that the final product would remain delicious for anyone who prefers more egg whites than yolks.